 How To Dry Parsley

-Food preservation, especially preserving fresh herbs can sometimes be tricky, but drying parsley is soooo easy.
+Food preservation, especially preserving fresh herbs can sometimes be tricky, but drying parsley is so easy.
 If you use parsley a lot in your cooking, you need to learn how to dry parsley!

 Learning to dry parsley will help you have home-grown parsley to use for your cooking all year round!
 It is also great to get some surplus built up (I just throw it in a mason jar) to put in your food storage.
 We dried our parsley like this last summer and just barely ran out, so it is time to refill the parsley jar in my spice rack again.
 It’s so easy!

 How to Dry Parsley